ungodlike/VideoGame-chatbot-for-Genshin-Builds/README.md

 1) Create a virtual environment using python -m venv venvname
 2) Install requirements using pip install -r requirements.txt
 3) Run the app using streamlit run chatbot.py

+IMP : This code runs on your cpu.
+To use your gpu instead,
+      replace model_kwargs={'device':'cpu'} with
+              model_kwargs={'device':'cuda:0'}
+              (number based on which gpu you want to use)